All Episodes

 So he doesn't have the courage of his convictions.

-And if global warming is being pretended as the catastrophe, and it is, it's being portrayed as the catastrophe.
+If he really has this earth-shattering discovery, and if global warming is being pretended as the catastrophe, and it is, it's being portrayed as the catastrophe.

-It's gonna wipe us all out.
+They're going to wipe us all out.

 Well, that's okay.

-We should be wiped out because we need to save the forests for uh the habitat for plants and animals.
+We should be wiped out because we need to save the forests for the habitat for plants and animals.

-But you know, Rush, I almost felt a wave of pity after I read it because I thought these guys have nothing left to hug.
+But you know, Rush, I almost felt a wave of pity after I read it because I thought, these guys have nothing left to hug.

 They hug trees and they stab them in the back.